FRIEDparrot/fish-segmentation/README.md

 ![batch0_sample0.png](Fish_Pretrain/img/batch0_sample0.png)

-Since this is not a model for very high accuracy training task, I didn't evaluate its classification accuracy.
-But the model can give reasonable classification result (it only misclassifies about 8% to 15% samples).
+Since this is not a model for very high accuracy training task, I didn't evaluate its accuracy very in detail.

+Actually, the classification performance of first model is really bad at classification, segmentation and bounding box prediction.

+(Even if the result looks reasonable, Actually the classification accuracy is only 63% on random set, but you can modify the loss weight of classification for better result).

 ### Example of Second model